-Windsor, located just across the U.S. border from Detroit, and Toronto, Canada's biggest city and most popular travel destination, are well-connected and it's easy to get from one to the other.
-They're separated by 230 miles and travelers can make the journey by train, bus, car, or plane.
+Located just across the U.S. border from Detroit, Windsor is well connected to Toronto, Canada's biggest city and most popular travel destination, and it's easy to get from one to the other.
+They're separated by 230 miles (370 kilometers) and travelers can make the journey by train, bus, car, or plane.
 It will take you four hours to reach Toronto by train or car, although taking the bus only adds an additional 30 minutes of travel time.
 The bus is also the cheapest method, so it's an ideal option for saving money without sacrificing time enjoying Toronto.
 For those who are really in a hurry, flights from Windsor Airport to Toronto are just an hour long.

 |Train||4 hours, 6 minutes||from $28||Comfortable traveling|